 For directions to the Cathedral from Google Maps, please click here and select ‘Directions’.
 Public access to the Cathedral and the Narthex are via Earlham Rd.
 Access to Cathedral House is via Unthank Rd.

 There is limited parking available at the Cathedral and nearby on street parking is controlled by permits and yellow lines.
-There are some free 2 hour parking spaces in the area but we recommend that visitors use one of the nearby city centre car parks at St Giles, The Forum or Chapelfield show on this map.
+There are some free 2 hour parking spaces in the area but we recommend that visitors use one of the nearby city centre car parks at St Giles, The Forum or Chapelfield shown on this map.

 360 Degree Video